farulivan/static-site-generator/content/investigate-logs/check-ci-pipeline/index.md

 Message: "cleanup: remove unused comments"
 ```

 The intern.
 Of course.
-They thought it was just a comment, but it was actually configuring the container memory.
+Thought it was a comment.
+It wasn't.

-You also notice the analytics dashboard commit added a **massive** dependency that bloats the build.
+The analytics dashboard commit also added a huge dependency.
+That explains the memory spike.

 ## ✅ [Fix the YAML and restore memory limits](/investigate-logs/check-ci-pipeline/fix-yaml)